Earlier this month, Ashley Sumner, the C.E.O. of Quilt, made a bold move. She posted a meme on her LinkedIn page stating, “I am a

 “Today is a new day...
 I stand before you as the first woman, and the first Black mayor of Boston, the city that I love, and come to this day with life experience that is different from the men who came before me.”

 We simultaneously celebrate and groan at how long it has taken to achieve this milestone in Boston, a city in deep blue Massachusetts nevertheless defined, politically, by racism and sexism.
 Janey is an example for women and BIPOC leaders striving for success in any field.
 Janey helps us “see it to be it.”
 However, Janey is the acting mayor of Boston – not the acting Black woman mayor of Boston.

 As a Reform rabbi, I’ve pushed for egalitarianism for a long time.
 This historic commitment defines my Movement and my Judaism.

-And now it’s 2021, nearly 50 years later.
-While important campaigns for pay equity and reducing hiring discrimination continue within our movement and beyond, women serving as rabbis is not new.
-I am of a generation, one in which my rabbinical class consisted of more women than men.
+While important campaigns for pay equity and reducing hiring discrimination continue within our Movement and beyond, women serving as rabbis is not new.
+I am of a generation in which my rabbinical class consisted of more women than men.